logzio/documentation/docs/shipping/Code/dotnet.md

 LogManager.Configuration = config;
 ```

-##### Serverless platforms
+### Serverless platforms

-If you’re using a serverless function, you’ll need to call the appender's flush method at the end of the function run to make sure the logs are sent before the function finishes its execution.
-You’ll also need to create a static appender in the Startup.cs file so each invocation will use the same appender.
-The appender should have the `UseStaticHttpClient` flag set to `true`.
+For serverless functions, call the appender's flush method at the end to ensure logs are sent before execution finishes.
+Create a static appender in Startup.cs with `UseStaticHttpClient` flag set to `true` for consistent invocations.

-###### Azure serverless function code sample
+For example:

 *Startup.cs*